Acromesomelic dysplasia: Epidemiology

-The prevalence for AMD is <1/1000000.
+The prevalence of AMD is <1/1000000.
 Nearly ten million people in the world carry the NPR2 mutated gene (Maroteaux type); only 3500 people in the entire world are affected with AMD.
 AMD is rare and there are less than 100 reported cases.
 AMD can be classified as skeletal dysplasia, which approximately occurs in 1 out of 5000 births.
 This disease affects both males and females as well as any racial or ethnic group.
 The majority of the case studies involve patients that live in Pakistan, Morocco, or Karnataka.
 AMD does primarily begin in the first few years of life or as early as the neonatal phase, but it can affect anyone at any age.

+The earliest known case of AMD occurred in the late Upper Paleolithic.
+While AMD would have significantly interfered with the ability to live a hunter-gatherer lifestyle, the individual in question lived until late adolescence, suggesting that they were cared for by the group.

-Current Research
+Current research

-There has been a recent research study that established a new type of AMD.
+A research study was published in 2022 that established a new type of AMD.
 In the case study, an exome sequence was performed on two girls that had short stature due to acromesomelic limb shortening.
 The researchers wanted to determine if protein kinase cGMP-dependent type II gene (PRKG2) had any effect on longitudinal growth in bones.
 The results showed two homozygous PRKG2 variants: nonsense and a frameshift.
-These variants alter the downstream mitogen activated protein kinase signaling pathway by failing to phosphorylate c-Raf 1 at Ser43 and reduce activation in response to fibroblast growth factor 2.
+These variants alter the downstream mitogen activated protein kinase signaling pathway by failing to phosphorylate c-Raf 1 at Ser43 and reduce activation in response to fibroblast growth factor receptor 2.

 Another research study was conducted on mice to find a new treatment for people with AMD (Maroteaux type).
 The results showed that Npr2 is expressed in osteoblasts and chondrocytes; leading to the conclusion that the disruptions in the growth plate from Npr2, can be a leading cause for AMD.
 They also found that Npr2 stops the activation of a signaling pathway for MEK/ERK, which is a pathway in the growth plates.
 The data showed that treatment of a pharmacological inhibitor of MEK/ERK pathway might improve bone growth.
 The data for this treatment produced promising results.
 It showed that the drug effectively inhibited MEK/ERK activation.
 This study was only conducted on mice, but it could potentially be a treatment to help people diagnosed with AMD.

 There are research studies being conducted to see the effect of rhGH.
 As stated in the treatment section, results may vary per person.
 Some patients seem to have an overall positive effect of these hormones and it helps them grow a few more centimeters each year.
 No other clinical trials are going on for AMD.
 There is a lack of knowledge or medication that can treat or reverse this disease.